sheki/parse-blog/content/post/cloud.md

 > The cloud is as scalable as its largest customer.

-The truth is nobody builds infinitely scalable.
-Software after all runs on hardware, which has physical limits, sometimes limits li
+The truth is nobody builds infinitely scalable data-centers.
+Software after all runs on hardware, which has physical limits, sometimes limits like speed of light.

+So what is a good measure for the elasticity/capacity of a cloud service?
+It is their largest customer.
+Netflix runs on AWS, so you won't likely run into problems in video streaming as Netflix would have already hit those problems and AWS would have fixed on them or is fixing right now.

+A cloud service is usually pushed to limits by its biggest customer.
+But it is symbiotic relationship, the big customer discovers flaws and good cloud providers fix them.
+So the next time you are deciding a cloud service, look at the biggest customers of a service, it will give you a measure of the elasticity of the said cloud.